Central Corridor (Union Pacific Railroad)

-The Central Corridor is a rail line operated by the Union Pacific Railroad from near Winnemucca, Nevada to Denver, Colorado in the western United States.
-The line was created after the merger with the Southern Pacific Transportation Company by combining portions of lines built by former competitors.
-No portion of the line was originally built by the Union Pacific; in fact, some portions were built specifically to compete with the Union Pacific's Overland Route.
-The line is known for significant feats of engineering while crossing the Wasatch Mountains of Utah and the Rocky Mountains of Colorado.
-The line features numerous tunnels; the longest and highest of these is the Moffat Tunnel.
+The Central Corridor is a rail line operated by the Union Pacific Railroad (UP) between Winnemucca, Nevada and Denver, Colorado in the western United States.
+The line was created in 1996 upon the UP's merger with the Southern Pacific by combining portions of lines built by UP's former competitors.
+It is known for significant feats of engineering including crossings of the Wasatch Mountains of Utah and the Rocky Mountains of Colorado, as well as its numerous tunnels, the longest and highest of which is the Moffat Tunnel.

 Usage

-The line is primarily used for freight by the Union Pacific.
-The BNSF Railway has trackage rights on the entire line; the Utah Railway has trackage rights from Salt Lake City to Grand Junction, Colorado.
-However, parts of the line host significant passenger rail traffic.
-Amtrak's California Zephyr uses the entire length of the Central Corridor, as part of its San Francisco to Chicago route.
-In addition, the portion from Salt Lake City to Provo, Utah hosts a separate, dedicated track built by the Utah Transit Authority for the southern half of the FrontRunner commuter rail service.
-A portion of the route immediately northwest of Denver also has dedicated electrified tracks for use by RTD commuter rail.
+The line is primarily used by freight trains, including those of UP, BNSF (who has trackage rights over the entire line), and the Utah Railway (who has trackage rights between Salt Lake City and Grand Junction, Colorado).
+Amtrak's California Zephyr uses the entire length of the Central Corridor on its route between San Francisco and Chicago.
+In addition, the portion between Salt Lake City and Provo has a separate, dedicated track built by the Utah Transit Authority for the southern half of the FrontRunner commuter rail service, while a of the route northwest of Denver has dedicated electrified tracks for RTD commuter rail.